-Residential landlords have fewer rights in Ontario since the Wynne government passed the Rental Fairness Act last year.
-The changes have been coming in stages.
+Residential landlords have fewer rights in Ontario since the 2018 Rental Fairness Act passed, making changes to the Residential Tenancies Act.
 Some of the changes include:

 Rental units built after 1991 are no longer exempt from rent control.
 This includes many condominiums in Toronto.
 Previously, a landlord in Ontario could increase the rent as much as they wanted at the end of a lease provided they used the proper form and gave notice.